egmontmika/egmontmika.com/content/blog/don't-go-to-church.md

 +++
-title = "Don't Go to Church"
+title = "Don't Go to Church!"
 date = 2017-04-28T03:01:45Z
 image = "taking advantage of a crisis.JPG" draft = true
 +++

 From the beginning, church wasn't meant to be a program or an event.
-Not a worship service you go to.
+Not a worship service you ***go to***.
 Far less a building, an organisation or a denomination.

 What is it, then?